dkang339/mfkerreg/README.md

 - Physical experiments are costly and time-consuming
 - Detailed measurements require expensive equipment

-Standard kernel regression relies solely on high-fidelity data, leading to **high variance in predictions** when data is limited.
+Standard kernel regression often relies solely on high-fidelity data, leading to **high variance in predictions** when data is limited.
 This package addresses this limitation by incorporating cheaper low-fidelity data to improve prediction robustness.

 ## Theory